 Brands have started registering trademarks of their real-world goods for their virtual counterparts too.
 While it is unclear if an existing trademark can cover the virtual parts too but you can approach this by filing it separately.
 If you are planning to offer something completely different on the metaverse, then you should take this into consideration before you proceed with trademark filing.

 By doing this, in case someone tries to imitate you, it will be easier for you to take them down owing to the policies of the platform.
+If you are new to registering trademarks, you may want to talk to IP expert to help you understand trademark symbols and how you can use them to protect your brand.

 3. Educate and Implement